 Define and Set Up Parameter Space

 You can define the parameter space for any SigOpt Experiment using four types of parameters: double, integers, categorical, and grid value parameters.
-Each of the parameters is defined as its own object and the entire parameter space is defined as a list of Parameter objects.
+Each of the parameters is defined as its own and the entire parameter space is defined as a list of Parameter objects.
 You can define up to 100 parameters.

 A continuous parameter, also referred to as double